JChinneck/InfeasibleLPs/README.md

 # InfeasibleLPs
 May 7, 2024.

 Two collections of infeasible linear programming models.
+All models include an empty objective function OBJFCN.

 ## Set 1: Infeasible LPs from Classification Data
 John W. Chinneck.

-This is a collection of infeasible linear programming models that are created from classification datasets, via the transformation described in these papers:
+This is a collection of 21 infeasible linear programming models that are created from classification datasets, via the transformation described in these papers: